egorbronnikov/egorbronnikov.github.io/_news/announcement_WAR.md

 ---
 layout: post
-title: As a Russian citizen, I declare my intention to stop the war.
+title: As a Russian citizen, I declare my intention to stop the war in Ukraine.
 Several open letters I have joined.
 date: 2022-02-24 16:11:00-0400
 inline: false
 related_posts: false